 At Thinnakara :

-Stay is also at the non-ac cottage at the island.
+Stay is also at the Non AC cottage on the island.
 All the cottages on the island are dotted at the shores and facilities are basic as well.
-But yes, cross-ventilation is amazing.
+But yes, cross-ventilation is good.

 • • • Food • • •

-All meals are inclusive.
+All meals are included.
 We were served breakfast, lunch, evening snacks and dinner on the islands.
 There is no à la carte and all the meals are served in buffet style.

-Tea/Coffee and Onion Pakoda was also served for evening snacks.
-The food was good though not the best.
+Tea/Coffee and Onion Pakora ( Fritter) was also served for evening snacks.
+The food was ok.

 • • • Staff • • •

-The resort staff were super friendly and very helpful.
+The resort staffs were super friendly and very helpful.
 Be it the captain of the boat or scuba dive instructor everyone was very cordial and took utmost care of all the needs.

 • • • Activities • • •

 The resorts offer too many activities to keep you occupied.
-Parasailing, banana boat ride, night fishing, shipwreck snorkeling, turtle day tour to name a few.
+Parasailing, banana boat ride, night fishing, shipwreck snorkeling to name a few.